#1 13th Mar 2017 at 1:41 AM Last edited by Charmful : 27th Feb 2023 at 7:33 AM. Reason: fixing special characters

 She strode off into the darkness.
 He'd known she attended the same campus, but this was the first time he had actually seen her around.
 He tried not to think about her too much, but she was just so appealing he couldn't stop, even when he convinced himself he was out of her league--he being the Mayor's son.

-The sad truth of it was, being the son of the mayor didn t bring him as many perks as he would have liked.
+The sad truth of it was, being the son of the mayor didn't bring him as many perks as he would have liked.
 He had applied to the Hoh Fruhm fraternity at Sim State only to be rejected.
 His father had attended before him, which Reggie thought would surely guarantee him a spot.
-Maybe if he'd had been allowed to join he wouldn't be so hopelessly and socially awkward either, maybe he would have grown out of it by now.
+Maybe if he'd had been allowed to join he wouldn't be so hopeless and socially awkward either, maybe he would have grown out of it by now.

 He checked his phone and found out that his chat with Alanna had been longer than he anticipated.
 His tournament would be starting in five minutes!
 With no time to spare he broke into a jog and headed back toward his apartment.

-Upon entering, he threw his shoes off and his book bag to the floor.
+Upon entering, he kicked off his shoes and threw his book bag to the floor.
 Then he was greeted with a loud 'squawk!'.
 He'd bought a bird, whom he had named Kissinger, to keep him company while he went to school.
-Usually Reggie would take Kissinger out and pet him when returning from class but there was no time if he needed to sign in and play the first match.
+Usually, Reggie would take Kissinger out and pet him when returning from class but there was no time if he needed to sign in and play the first match.
 Kissinger let out another squawk; offended by the break in routine.

 A chat box popped up as soon as he was logged on and his status was set to online .